robcarver17/pysystemtrade/docs/production.md

 SCRIPT_PATH="$HOME:/workspace3/psystemtrade/sysproduction/linux/scripts"
 ECHO_PATH="$HOME:/echos"
 #
-0 6  * * 1-5 $SCRIPT_PATH/updatefxprices  >> $ECHO_PATH/updatefxprices 2>&1
+0 6  * * 1-5 $SCRIPT_PATH/updatefxprices  >> $ECHO_PATH/updatefxprices.txt 2>&1
 ```

-The above line will run the script `updatefxprices`, but instead of outputting the results to stdout they will go to `updatefxprices`.
+The above line will run the script `updatefxprices`, but instead of outputting the results to stdout they will go to `updatefxprices.txt`.
 These echo files are must useful when processes crash, in which case you may want to examine the stack trace.
 Usually however the log files will be more useful.

 #### Cleaning old echo files

 Over time echo files can get... large (my default position for logging is verbose).
 To avoid this there is a [daily cleaning process](#truncate-echo-files) which archives old echo files with a date suffix, and deletes anything more than a month old.

+Note: the configuration variable echo_extension will need changing in `private_config.yaml` if you don't use .txt file extensions, otherwise cleaning won't work.

 ### Logging